rayhog/aviator-jekyll-template/_documentation/overview.md

   <br>
    * Attributes belong to nodes and they store data as key-value pairs.<br>
   <br>
-   * Relationships enable you to query several nodes in one query by connecting nodes.<br>
+   * Relationships enable you to query several nodes in one query by providing connections between nodes.<br>
   <br>

   The following diagram shows the endpoint that is used to query the Technopedia database.